Is Puerto Vallarta Safe for American Tourists?

 How to Deal with Police Extortion in Puerto Vallarta

 The members of this force all speak English, so if you need any help, even just directions, they are there to serve you.
-Note they keep changing uniforms but the labels are the same – “Policía Turística”
+Note they keep changing uniforms, but the labels are the same – “Policía Turística.”

-Let’s discuss the elephant in the room
+Let’s discuss the elephant in the room.

 We’ve all heard the stories about the corrupt cops south of the border.
 With stories ranging from extortion to kidnapping, the police in Mexico and the rest of Latin America do not have the best reputation.

-Police extortion of tourists detained for minor offenses is often a problem and there have been some grotesque incidents.
-The authorities cracked down hard, however, and dismissed hundreds of officers, including some top officials.
+However, the authorities cracked down hard and dismissed hundreds of officers, including some top officials.
 They claim the problem is under control.

-If you are stopped for a traffic violation in Mexico, you will be asked for your driver’s license, vehicle registration, and possibly proof of insurance.
+If you are stopped for a traffic violation in Mexico, you will be asked for your driver’s license, vehicle registration, and proof of insurance.
 You will also be told what you did wrong.

-If you drive without a license, the car must be impounded and the fine is higher, in that case, I suggest you offer $ 200 pesos (if you look Mexican) if you are blond with blue eyes maybe about $500 pesos
+If you drive without a license, the car must be impounded, and the fine is higher; in that case, I suggest you offer 200 pesos (if you look Mexican), if you are blond with blue eyes, maybe about 500 pesos.

 The strategy you Should NOT use to Deal with Corrupt Mexican Police

-Don’t be a tough guy or gal
+Don’t be a tough guy

 This is the worst thing that you can do.
 If you act tough and get angry and make threats, the officer will simply arrest you for being disorderly or assaulting him or her, etc.

-This is a very big no-no. Towing your car is technically something that the officer can’t do, even though they will threaten it, but if you give them enough of a desire to cause you harm they will absolutely find a way to make it happen.
+This is a very big no-no. Towing your car is technically something that the officer can’t do, even though they will threaten it, but if you give them enough of a desire to cause you harm, they will find a way to make it happen.

 Safest Neighborhoods in Puerto Vallarta

-- 5 de Diciembre -Nestled between El Centro and the Hotel Zone, you will find a neighborhood called 5 de Diciembre.
+• 5 de Diciembre -Nestled between El Centro and the Hotel Zone, you will find a neighborhood called 5 de Diciembre.
 This place is quieter than downtown but close enough to keep you in the hustle and bustle when you need to.

-- Marina Vallarta -Perhaps the fanciest city in town, Marina Vallarta is where the cruise ships dock.
+• Marina Vallarta -Perhaps the fanciest city in town, Marina Vallarta is where the cruise ships dock.
 It is a posh area and developed for boat lovers.
 It features one of the best golf courses in the world and is home to large supermarket chains like Walmart.

-- Fluvial Vallarta – This area is an up-and-coming neighborhood for tourists and new ex-pats.
+• Fluvial Vallarta – This area is an up-and-coming neighborhood for tourists and new ex-pats.
 While it is still developing, it already promises chain restaurants and stores such as Costco, Starbucks, and big movie theaters.

 Safety Tips for Getting Around Puerto Vallarta